wavemotion-dave/SugarDS/readme.md

 necessary to get games running as close as possible to real hardware.

 A number of commercial games will be auto-recognized and will have some tweaks automatically selected so they run as close to perfect as I can get them.

+Mode 2 (up to 640 horizontal pixels) is a bitch for the poor little DS with only 256 pixel resolution.
+To that end, we have a mode 2 setting called
+'PAN+SCAN' which renders the screen much bigger but requires that you press the upper left/right (where the AMSTRAD logo is) of the touch screen to scroll left/right.
+This will allow games like Orion Prime to be playable so you can actually read the emails you're getting in-game.

 Key Mapping :
 -----------------------